raghavmittal101/al-folio/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-Raghav works in the area of human-computer interaction in VR at the Software Engineering Research Center under <a href="https://faculty.iiit.ac.in/~raghu.reddy/"> Dr. Raghu Reddy's </a> guidance.
-Currently, he is developing a novel scene generation technique for unbounded locomotion in room-scale VR.
+I work in the area of human-computer interaction in VR at the Software Engineering Research Center under <a href="https://faculty.iiit.ac.in/~raghu.reddy/"> Dr Raghu Reddy's </a> guidance.
+Currently, I am developing a novel scene generation technique for unbounded locomotion in room-scale VR.

-His foray into VR started while working as a research assistant at Cognitive Science Lab, IIIT-H. He assisted research students in implementing virtual environments to carry out user studies in spatial cognition.
-He was working on a project in which they studied the impact of decision making during navigation in a virtual environment on spatial learning.
+My foray into VR started while working as a research assistant at Cognitive Science Lab, IIIT-H. I assisted research students in implementing virtual environments to carry out user studies in spatial cognition.
+I was working on a project in which they studied the impact of decision making during navigation in a virtual environment on spatial learning.
 During this time, they planned to implement a study(Chrastil et al., 2013), which they couldn't because of insufficient physical space.
-He started searching for various techniques to explore virtual environments larger than the physical space.
-Raghav ideated the concept of dynamically generating paths in a room-scale virtual environment to create a perception of infiniteness to the user.
+I started searching for various techniques to explore virtual environments larger than the physical space.
+I ideated the concept of dynamically generating paths in a room-scale virtual environment to create a perception of infiniteness to the user.

-Raghav is a morning person 🌄.
-His day starts with jogging a mile🏃‍♂️, doing yoga and practising musical notes🎶.
-He is a trained yogi🧘🏽, classical singer and musician.
-Singing, playing the guitar, tabla, piano and Indian flute sets him out of the crowd.
-Do checkout his <a href="https://www.youtube.com/user/raghavmittal101"> YouTube</a> channel and <a href="https://www.instagram.com/raghavvmittalmusic/"> Instagram</a> profile 😊.
+I am a morning person 🌄.
+My day starts with jogging a mile🏃‍♂️, doing yoga and practising musical notes🎶.
+Singing, playing the guitar, tabla, piano and Indian flute sets me out of the crowd.
+Do check out my <a href="https://www.youtube.com/user/raghavmittal101"> YouTube</a> channel and <a href="https://www.instagram.com/raghavvmittalmusic/"> Instagram</a> profile 😊.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.